Investing Investing Basics

 If you can get your hands on an authentic piece, you could potentially see dramatic returns.
 Some of the fine art investing with big recent sales include:

-However, even with blue chip art, the value is impacted by the market, including demand.
+However, even with blue chip art, the value depends on the market, including demand.
 The market can be volatile, especially with more recent artworks.
 The value of a piece of art depends on an artist’s reputation, demand for that artist’s work, the economy, and other factors.

-On top of that, it’s important to note that art is considered a long-term investment.
+It’s also important to note that art is a long-term investment.
 When you buy art, it’s not usually to flip it a few months later.
-Instead, you’re expected to hold onto it for a few years.
+Instead, you should hold onto it for a few years.
 Plus, art is also illiquid, meaning that it’s difficult to convert to cash.
-When investing in art, you need to be prepared to have your money tied up until you can find a buyer willing to pay what you want.
+When investing in art, you must be prepared to have your money tied up until you can find a buyer willing to pay what you want.

-There are many strange things to invest in, including in the art world.
+There are many strange things to invest in, including art.
 While we often think of paintings when it comes to art investing, the reality is you can also invest in photos, sculptures, street art, and just about anything else.
 You can invest in contemporary art as well as older pieces and prints of famous artwork as well as the original works themselves.

 Depending on the notoriety of the piece and the reputation of the artist, almost anything can be seen as an investment: